 - Believe in yourself

-Now you clearly understand how to study in 11th and 12th along with NEET preparation.
+Now, you clearly understand how to study in 11th and 12th along with NEET preparation.
 With proper planning, regular revision, and disciplined study, any student can crack NEET while scoring well in board exams.

-Stay focused, stay consistent, and your dream of becoming a doctor will become reality.
+Finally, stay focused and stay consistent, and your dream of becoming a doctor will become reality.